saptarshibasu/aws-study/README.md

 * **Cross Region Replication** can replicate to buckets in different account
 * **Transfer Acceleration** for reduced upload time
 * **Transfer Acceleration** takes advantage of Cloudfront's globally distributed edge locations and then routes data to the S3 bucket through Amazon's internal backbone network
-* The **bucket access logs** can be stored in another bucket owned by the same AWS account in the same region
+* The **bucket access logs** can be stored in another bucket which must be owned by the same AWS account in the same region
-* Enabling **logging** on a bucket from console also updates the ACL on the target bucket to grant write permission to the Log Delivery group.
+* Enabling **logging** on a bucket from the management console also updates the ACL on the target bucket to grant write permission to the Log Delivery group
 * **Encryption at Rest** -
   * SSE-S3 (Amazon manages key)
   * SSE-KMS (Amazon + User manages keys)